MattRuetz/MattRuetz/README.md

 # Hey!
 I’m Matt Ruetz
 ### 👀 I’m interested in ...
-- I'm most fascinated by complex phenomena resulting from low-level interractions.
-Robust behaviour and functionality derived from simple rules.
+- I'm most interested in complex phenomena resulting from low-level interractions.
 The feeling of awe from creating something that has a personality and existence unto itself.
 That's why I love to code.
 - Fullstack web development using HTML/CSS/JS, and with higher-level frameworks such as Node.JS, Express, Typescript, React and lots more.
 I also have some backend experience using relational and non-relational databases such as PostgreSQL, MySQL, MongoDB, and Firestore.
 - Learning and improving every day.